 Hosts Eric and Kali Roberge believe that you can enjoy your life in the present moment while still being able to strategically plan for your future.
 You just need to adjust your mindset and believe that you can become financially successful.

 Patrice Washington believes that, to be financially secure, you have to “chase purpose, not money.”
-In this show, she emphasizes how personal finance is about more than making wise spending decisions or reducing expenses.
+In the show Redefining Wealth, she emphasizes how personal finance is about more than making wise spending decisions or reducing expenses.

 Redefining Wealth is exactly what the title suggests: redefining or changing your perspective about what “wealth” means.
 Washington concentrates on helping her listeners find their life purpose and fulfillment.
 From this, physical wealth like money will follow.